COVID-19 Vaccine Information

 While the vaccine rollout continues, Tufts urges all community members to continue with public health measures until further notice.
 This includes:

-- Continuing in the routine weekly COVID-19 surveillance testing and follow existing quarantine, isolation and travel protocols until further notice.
+- Continue in the routine weekly COVID-19 surveillance testing and follow existing quarantine, isolation and travel protocols until further notice.

 For more information about Tufts’ response to COVID-19, please see COVID-19 Testing at Tufts and our COVID-19 Travel Policy.
 We will update this information as guidance evolves over the coming weeks and months.

 Vaccine Policy and Requirements

 Students (including undergraduate, graduate, professional, and non-traditional students) will need to be vaccinated prior to participating in on-campus classes or activities.
 For students in the School of Arts and Sciences (including the SMFA), School of Engineering, Fletcher School, School of Medicine, Graduate School of Biomedical Sciences, School of Dental Medicine, Friedman School, and Cummings School of Veterinary Medicine, the deadline for vaccination is July 1.
 We will assist students who have limited access to vaccine in meeting this requirement shortly after their arrival on campus.
 Like other vaccine requirements in place for students, medical and religious accommodations will be considered.
 Read the Student COVID-19 Vaccination policy.